Degree type(s): Bachelor's

 Program offerings by location and modality are subject to change.

-Early Childhood Education Bachelor's Degree Program Details
+Early Childhood Education Bachelor's Degree Program

 The Early Childhood Education bachelor’s degree program at the University of Mary is designed to provide you with the knowledge and hands-on experience necessary to be a successful teacher of young children.
 You will learn to develop educational programs and classrooms that emphasize: developmentally appropriate practices, purposeful environment and lesson planning, and the importance of parent partnerships.